Cloud Ready Solutions

 Keepit for Microsoft 365

 Keepit is a pure-SaaS backup platform and 2025 IDC MarketScape Leader for SaaS Data Protection.
 It runs on Keepit-owned infrastructure (Equinix data centres, 7 global regions including Sydney), fully independent of Microsoft Azure.
 Immutability uses a proprietary Merkle tree architecture that cannot be disabled.
-Pricing is approximately $1.99/user/month with unlimited retention and no egress fees.
+Australian list pricing ranges from AUD $2.63 to $4.47/user/month (Business Essentials tier, depending on seat count and contract term) with unlimited retention and no egress fees.

 MS